 What is the role of the U.S. Government in M-POWER?

 In the context of the Summit for Democracy in 2021, the US Department of Labor, the State Department and the U.S. Agency for International Development (USAID) came together with ministers of labor from other countries, leaders of trade union movements from around the world, and civil society and philanthropic allies to assert that labor rights, collective worker voice and vibrant independent labor movements are fundamental to promoting -- and defending -- economic and political democracy.
 U.S. Secretary of Labor Martin J. Walsh delivered commitment to create M-POWER.

 A year later on December 8, 2022 at a global event at the U.S. Department of Labor Frances Perkins Building in Washington, DC.
 M-POWER's founding partners officially launched M-POWER as a multilateral, multistakeholder initiative.

 M-POWER is the largest commitment by the U.S. government to advance workplace democracy and support trade union rights in the global economy.
 As of December 2022, M-POWER includes an approximately $130 million commitment by the U.S. Department of Labor, U.S. Agency for International Development and U.S. Department of State for innovative technical assistance to empower workers and strengthen worker voice.

-1 Partners include the governments of Argentina, Canada, Germany, South Africa, and Spain; the Congress of South African Trade Unions (COSATU); the International Trade Union Confederation (ITUC); the International Domestic Worker Federation, the AFL-CIO (the U.S. confederation of trade unions), the Solidarity Center; Funders Organized for Rights in the Global Economy (FORGE); the Ford Foundation; Fundación Avina; Humanity United; and Open Society Foundations.
+1 Partners include the governments of Argentina, Canada, France, Germany, South Africa, and Spain; the Congress of South African Trade Unions (COSATU); the International Trade Union Confederation (ITUC); the International Domestic Worker Federation, the AFL-CIO (the U.S. confederation of trade unions), the Solidarity Center; Funders Organized for Rights in the Global Economy (FORGE); the Ford Foundation; Fundación Avina; Humanity United; and Open Society Foundations.